klis87/redux-requests/docusaurus/docs/tutorial/3-request-keys.md

 ## Mutations with `requestKey`

 Interestingly, not only queries can have `requestKey`.
-It can be useful to use it for mutations too, which could be useful if you wanted to show multiple loading spinners or errors at the same time:
+It can be useful to use it for mutations too, for example if you wanted to show multiple loading spinners or errors at the same time:
 ```js
 const updateBook = (id, title) => ({